3D Metrology Meets Its Match In 3D Chips And Packages

 The ultimate measure of device performance occurs when the wafers are electrically tested, also known as wafer acceptance test (WAT) for foundries.
 Feedback between metrology, electrical test results, and yield management systems enables critical improvements in CD control.

 “When CD data are loaded into an active yield control system, the system can detect trends of worsening CDs between shots or wafers (die-to-die variation usually is associated with a rotational shot misalignment) and warn the litho engineers about this,” said Dieter Rathei, CEO of DR Yield.
 “But perhaps even more important is the possibility to correlate litho alignment data to functional chip test data.
-This allows to detect design vulnerabilities against very subtle CD variations.”
+This allows it to detect design vulnerabilities against very subtle CD variations.”

 Measurement of subtle variations in overlay are possible with specific test structures that use e-beam voltage contrast measurements to monitor and improve alignment and CD variation in BEOL interconnects patterned by double patterning (litho-etch, litho-etch) of metal lines and vias.
 The method is meant to capture both lithography variability and tiny changes in misalignment due to planarity variations, which is an increasingly common issue in manufacturing.